Advanced Treatment of Hematological Blood Disorders at Sheba Medical Center

 What Special Treatments Does Sheba Offer?

-Aside from more traditional treatments, such as chemotherapy and radiation therapy, Sheba is also proud to provide CAR-T immunotherapy for some hematologic malignancies.
+Aside from more traditional treatments, such as chemotherapy and radiation therapy, Sheba is also proud to provide CAR T-cell therapy for some hematologic malignancies.
 This groundbreaking technique “reprograms” the patient’s own immune cells to seek out and destroy cancer cells.
 It has shown great success in treating hematologic disorders.